dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 ### Cache with exports

-To populate the cache, configure an export in your saved query _and_ set the cache config on to `true`:
+To populate the cache, configure an export in your saved query _and_ set the cache config to `true`:

 ```yaml
 saved_queries: